 In July 2003, prepayment speed peaked at 58 percent, when about 80 percent of mortgages were carrying rates at least 0.5 percentage point higher than those available on new loans -- the same as in today’s market.

 Today’s more subdued pace partly reflects “borrower fatigue” after years of new record lows on mortgage rates sparked repeated refinancings, according to Satish Mansukhani, a strategist for Charlotte, North Carolina-based Bank of America Corp.
-(BAC) Some homeowners are waiting for rates to fall even more as the Federal Reserve signals it may buy additional mortgage bonds, Mansukhani said.
+(BAC:US) Some homeowners are waiting for rates to fall even more as the Federal Reserve signals it may buy additional mortgage bonds, Mansukhani said.

 “There will be an increase in prepayments, but it’s still a fraction of what it could have been,” Mansukhani said in an e-mail.